What Are The Winklevoss Twins' Net Worth?

 Fortunately, the Winklevosses had collected plenty of evidence in the form of emails and text messages with Mark.
 But by the time they filed a lawsuit, the damage had already been done.
 Facebook was taking the world by storm, and the twins had been left in the dust.

-Still, the Winklevosses succeeded in winning a major lawsuit against Facebook and Zuckerberg in 2008, and they were awarded a total of $65 million. $20 million was handed over in cash, and a further $45 million in Facebook stock was awarded.
+Still, the Winklevosses succeeded in winning a major lawsuit against Facebook and Zuckerberg in 2008, and they were awarded a total of $65 million.
+They were given $20 million in cash, and a further $45 million in Facebook stock was awarded.
 A number of other lawsuits followed, although the Winklevosses eventually agreed to call it quits and walk away with their seven-figure settlement.

 Other Endeavors

-Outside of their failed attempt to start a social media platform, the twins have started a number of additional business ventures.
+Outside of their failed attempt to start a social media platform, the twins have started several additional business ventures.
 In 2012, they started Winklevoss Capital Management, an investment firm that provides funding to early-stage startups.
 In 2014, Tyler and Cameron started Gemini, a currency exchange company that specializes in digital assets.

 Bitcoin Fortune

 Today, the twins are two of the largest and most vocal investors in Bitcoin on the planet.
-It is believed that together they own approximately 1% of all Bitcoin in existence, which would equate to approximately 180,000 Bitcoins.
+Together, they are believed to own approximately 1% of all Bitcoin in existence, which would equate to approximately 180,000 Bitcoins.

 Roughly a year later, the price of a single Bitcoin had dropped to $6,000, and a few months later it was trading below $4,000.
 By late 2020, Bitcoin was once again trading at around $17,000 per coin, which allowed the brothers to re-enter billionaire status.